 Although marijuana withdrawal symptoms are not typically life-threatening, they can be uncomfortable and disruptive enough to make quitting feel overwhelming without support.

-What Is the Marijuana Withdrawal Timeline?
+What is the Marijuana Withdrawal Timeline?

-- When it begins: Most people begin to notice withdrawal symptoms within the first 24 to 72 hours after their last use.
+Most people begin to notice withdrawal symptoms within the first 24 to 72 hours after their last use.
+Common symptoms include irritability, insomnia, anxiety, headache, decreased appetite, and mood swings.

-- Additional issues: Stomach pain, sweating, chills, and vivid dreams may occur.
+During this time, symptoms generally reach their peak intensity.
+Stomach pain, sweating, chills, and vivid dreams may occur.
 Cravings for marijuana may become stronger.
+Some individuals also experience increased anxiety or depressive episodes.

-- Symptoms begin to fade: Physical symptoms such as headaches and insomnia start to lessen.
+Physical symptoms such as headaches and insomnia start to lessen.
 However, mood swings, irritability, and cravings may persist.
+Some individuals report increased clarity and energy by the second week.

-- Emotional regulation: Emotional and psychological symptoms such as irritability, anxiety, or cravings may linger.
+Emotional and psychological symptoms such as irritability, anxiety, or cravings may linger.
+Sleep patterns typically stabilize by the third week.
+Many people start feeling more emotionally balanced and committed to sobriety.

-- Therapy support: Ongoing therapy and relapse prevention strategies are important during this time.
+Some individuals may experience protracted withdrawal symptoms, especially psychological ones.
+Ongoing therapy and relapse prevention strategies are important during this time.

 Symptoms of Marijuana Withdrawal

-- Headaches – Often dull or throbbing, especially in the first few days.
+- Headaches – often dull or throbbing, especially in the first few days

-- Sweating or chills – The body’s temperature regulation may fluctuate.
+- Sweating or chills – the body’s temperature regulation may fluctuate

 What Causes Marijuana Withdrawal?